I have problems downloading some files, what to do?

 ZL means “zoom level” and stands for the quality of photo sceneries.
 Take the examples of Barcelona and look at the pictures of various zoom levels from 500ft and 2000ft.
 The higher the ZL, the higher the quality, but also the higher the disk space, download time, scenery loading time and memory in X-Plane you need.
 If you have sceneries of high ZL, XP can stuck during flight to load next scenery or tile.

-It depends on your hardware, your X-Plane version 32/64bit and the flights you make.
+It depends on your hardware, your X-Plane version and the flights you make.
 For flying IFR you don’t need the whole area between airports in high ZL, as you fly most of the time at high altitudes, ZL16 is sufficient.
-If you fly VFR at low altitudes and lower speeds, take ZL17 as you can see more details on the ground.
+If you fly VFR at low altitudes and lower speeds, take ZL17 or higher if your hardware allows as you can see more details on the ground.